innovation-first/paradox-innovation/content/blogs/arrow-overview/index.md

 ### Positioning of DuckDB

 The rationale behind DuckDB is that there are fewer, or far fewer, big data processing tasks than some might think.
 There is thus a place for a database like DuckDB.
-2.3.2 A valid replacement for big data analytical tools Analyzing the big data landscape reveals, as mentioned earlier, that even most big data processing tasks do not involve big data volumes.
-Therefore, some see
+This is explained in [Dorian's blog](/blogs/duckdb).
+In short: big data is

+* complex
+* not needed often
+* .. dead because it concerns only one percent of users

 ## Use of Apache Arrow by Pandas 2